jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 - [x] Some 'Operating System' topics might belong in an Encircle Language topic group.
 - [x] Some documents cover multiple topics.
 I might like to split those documents up.
     - [x] I could just make copies.
-    - [x] And then strip out content that does not apply.
+    - [x] And then strip out content that might not apply.
     - [x] ~~To what degree is it useful to rephrase those directory indexes to reflect the contents better? > It might be better to not do that right now.~~

 #### 2020-03-07 Do Not Do: Brainstorm Experiment 3.0 Programming Planning Docs